pandacloud1/DEVOPS/Terraform/provisioners/webserver.md

 # TERRAFORM PROVISIONERS

+Note:
+* Copy your pem key in the same location as your terraform code
+* Local provisioner `local-exe` is used to run commands in your local machine
+* Remote provisioner `remote-exec` is used to run commands in your remote machine (host)

 ## STEP-1: CREATE A SECURITY GROUP
 ```hcl
 resource "aws_security_group" "my_security_group" {
   name = "my-security-group"